StanfordLegion/sapling-guide/README.md

     `/var/log/syslog` is unlikely to be helpful at default SLURM logging levels.
 You can `/etc/slurm.conf` to define log files and levels to allow you to get more information if you need to.

+    Once the issue is resolved, the node state will usually fix itself, but if that doesn't happen, you can force it to reset by setting the node to `DOWN` and then `RESUME` again (see above).